nextgis/docs_ngweb/source/layers.rst

 1. Select WMS connection that was created earlier.
 2. Select coordinate system which to use for requests to WMS server (by default there are only WGS84 / Pseudo Mercator (EPSG:3857) ).
-3. If parameters are correct the parameter :guilabel:`Format` will display MIME-types list that are served by a server.
+3. If parameters are correct the parameter "Format" will display MIME-types list that are served by a server.
 Select an appropriate one.
-4. If parameters are correct the parameter :guilabel:`WMS layers` will display a list of layers that are server by a server.
+4. If parameters are correct the parameter "WMS layers" will display a list of layers that are server by a server.
 Select required layers by clicking underlined names.
 You can select several layers.